thanhlamauto/CRDI_og/USAGE_KAGGLE.md

 !cd CRDI_og
 ```

-### 2. Upload the Metadata File
+### 2. Add the Aging Labels Dataset

-Since `ffhq-dataset-v2.json` is too large for GitHub (>200MB), you need to:
+The script uses the `ffhq_aging_labels.csv` file which contains age group and gender information:

-**Upload as Kaggle Dataset (Recommended)**
+**Add Dataset to Kaggle Notebook**
-1. Go to Kaggle and create a new dataset named "metadata"
+1. Go to Kaggle and create a new dataset named "aging-labels"
-2. Upload the `ffhq-dataset-v2.json` file
+2. Upload the `ffhq_aging_labels.csv` file
-3. Add the dataset to your notebook
+3. Add the dataset to your notebook (use "Add Data" → select your dataset)
-4. The script expects the file at: `/kaggle/input/metadata/ffhq-dataset-v2.json`
+4. The script expects the file at: `/kaggle/input/aging-labels/ffhq_aging_labels.csv`

-**Note**: The script is already configured to use `/kaggle/input/metadata/ffhq-dataset-v2.json`
+**Note**: The script filters for age group "0-2" which represents children under 3 years old

 ### 3. Ensure Your Images are in the Correct Location